VisionTom/Nanodegree_SelfDrivingCar/CarND-Vehicle-Detection/README.md

   3. Histogram of Oriented Gradients (HOG) feature
   4. Summary on the used Features
 2. Training a classifier to distinguish between Cars and Non-Cars
+  1. Training data
+  2. Support Vector Machine (SVM)
+  3. Optimizing Feature-Parameter
 3. Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
+  1. Detection and classification through Sliding Windows
+  2. Improving the result by using Heatmaps
+  3. Application of the pipeline for videos
+4. Results in a Video
+5. Furhter Improvements:

 ---
 ## 1. Generating Features